 11 And the LORD spoke to Moses, saying, 12 "When you take the sum of the children of Israel after their number, they shall each give a ransom for his soul to the LORD when you number them so that there may be no plague among them when you number them.
 13 This they shall give, everyone who passes among those who are numbered: half a shekel after the shekel of the sanctuary (a shekel is twenty gerahs).
 A half shekel shall be the offering of the LORD.
 14 Everyone who passes among those who are numbered from twenty years old and above shall give an offering to the LORD.
 15 The rich shall not give more and the poor shall not give less than half a shekel when they give an offering to the LORD to make an atonement for your souls.
 16 And you shall take the atonement-money of the children of Israel and shall appoint it for the service of the Tabernacle of the Congregation so that it may be a memorial to the children of Israel before the LORD to make an atonement for your souls."

 17 And the LORD spoke to Moses, saying, 18 "You shall also make a basin of brass, and its foot also of brass, to wash in.
 And you shall put it between the Tabernacle of the Congregation and the altar, and you shall put water therein.
-19 For Aaron and their sons shall wash their hands and their feet in it.
+19 For Aaron and his sons shall wash their hands and their feet in it.
 20 When they go into the Tabernacle of the Congregation, they shall wash with water so that they do not die, or when they come near to the altar to minister, to burn an offering made by fire to the LORD.
 21 Thus they shall wash their hands and their feet so that they do not die.
 And it shall be a statute forever to them, even to him and to his offspring throughout their generations."